• Poland Spring History

 Poland Spring Bottling Museum

-The Poland Spring Water Museum and Source Building are open for the season Thursday-Saturday & Monday 9AM-4PM, Sundays 9-12!
+The Poland Spring Water Museum and Source Building are open for the season (Memorial Day – Columbus Day) Thursday-Saturday & Monday 9AM-4PM, Sundays 9-12!
 A REFRESHING REVELATION Before Poland Spring was a famous spring water brand, it was a celebrated inn.
 The Ricker family built the inn way back in 1797, but it was Hiram Ricker (grandson of the first Ricker settlers) who discovered the fresh taste of the spring water at the original source.
 The water was so refreshing, he drank from the spring for a whole week straight (we don’t blame him).
-Legend has it that he believed the water benefited his health, and just like that, a wonder tonic was born.
-Ricker…
+Legend has it that he believed the water benefited his health, and just like that, a…

 • Buildings & History